 Decision-makers (reviewers with decision rights)

-A reviewer that has been granted Decision rights will be able to see the green Submit decision button at the top of the proof viewer window.
+A reviewer who has been granted Decision rights will be able to see the green Submit decision button at the top of the proof viewer window.

 Approved - Selecting this option means that you are approving the proof in its current state.